nextsight-ai/nextsightai/LINKEDIN_COMPANY_PAGE_SETUP.md

 **Overview (2,000 characters max)**

 ```
-NextSight AI - The Kubernetes Dashboard That Thinks For You
+NextSight AI - AI-Powered DevOps Platform for Cloud-Native Teams

 🎯 WHAT WE DO
 We build open-source, AI-powered tools that make Kubernetes accessible to everyone - from junior developers to platform architects.

-Our flagship product is an intelligent Kubernetes management platform that doesn't just show you problems - it explains WHY they're happening and HOW to fix them.
+NextSight AI is an intelligent DevOps platform that unifies Kubernetes management, CI/CD pipelines, and security - with AI that explains problems and suggests solutions in plain English.

 🤖 AI-FIRST APPROACH
 Unlike traditional dashboards that simply display status, NextSight AI: